Health & Safety

 - The guest and the host both must affirm that the guest is fully vaccinated.

 The University has engaged in a comprehensive campus-wide educational campaign, including signage, videos, and social media, to promote the new health and safety protocols and reinforce that every member of the Hofstra community has a personal and social responsibility to follow them.

-In addition, Hofstra has created the Hofstra Health Ambassadors (HHA), a group of peer educators that will be deployed across campus to help inform the campus community about these new protocols and encourage compliance.
+In addition, Hofstra has created the Hofstra Health Ambassadors (HHA), a group of peer educators that help inform the campus community about these new protocols and encourage compliance.